AOSC-Archive/aosc-wiki/err/systemd/00009-error-updating-to-systemd-242.md

 - This issue is introduced by [this commit](https://github.com/systemd/systemd/commit/3f10c66270b74530339b3f466c43874bb40c210f).

 # Workaround
-If the error already occurred, doing a power cycle before continuing the system update should fix all the problems.
+If the error already occurred, doing a power cycle before continuing the system update, or, follow these steps:

-To fully resolve this problem, follow these steps to update the system:

-1. `apt full-upgrade systemd=1:241 ppp=2.4.7-3`
-2. `apt full-upgrade`
+1. `kill 1`

 # Next steps